Fab2bprog/Radinus/README.md

 - Added print menu (printer, pdf, html) with a list of operations.
 - Added a filter menu for operations according to status: clocked, committed, planned.
 - Added a menu for selecting the operation display period.
+- Added debit and credit columns in the operations list window

 Radinus version 0.7
 -Management of ofx files integrating several bank accounts